Overview

 What Owners Usually Need This Scope To Solve

-- One accountable team balancing design and delivery decisions
+- One accountable team balancing design and construction decisions from program definition through occupancy

-- A facility shaped around actual operational use
+- A facility shaped around the owner's actual operational use rather than adapted from a generic commercial or industrial template

-- A disciplined path from concept through occupancy
+- A disciplined path from program definition through occupancy on the Pflugerville site's specific conditions

 Local Fit